Russian flight attendant sues airline for discrimination

 Magurina, one of Aeroflot's 7,000 cabin crew staff, says about 600 flight attendants, mostly women, have been put on a list that she jokingly calls the "old, fat and ugly" and have been re-assigned for less prestigious flights.
 Like others, Magurina was taken off the long-haul international flights and put on the lower-paid domestic ones:

 Local courts in April dismissed Magurina's lawsuit as well as a similar claim by another flight attendant, Irina Ierusalimskaya.
-The Moscow City Court is expected to rule on Magurina's appeal on Tuesday (US time).
+The Moscow City Court is expected to rule on Magurina's appeal on Tuesday.

 Aeroflot in recent years has undertaken to transform itself from a drab post-Soviet airline to something that can rival the world's best airlines on comfort and efficiency.
 Its most recent efforts included a five-year partnership deal with FC Manchester United and enlisting well-known chefs to create menus for its business class passengers.